|On the road price||£54,060.00|

-Representative Example relates to a F-TYPE Coupé 2.0 2dr R-Dynamic Auto 300PS Auto RWD.
-5.9% APR Representative available on new Jaguar F-TYPE Coupe models registered between 1st April 2019 and 30th June 2019.
-With Jaguar Privilege Personal Contract Purchase you have the option at the end of the agreement to: (1) return the vehicle and not pay the Optional Final Payment.
+Terms and Conditions: Representative Example relates to an F-TYPE Coupe P300 RWD Auto.
+5.90% APR Representative available on new Jaguar F-TYPE Coupe models registered between 1st January and 31st March 2020.
+With Jaguar Personal Contract Purchase you have the option at the end of the agreement to: (1) return the vehicle and not pay the Optional Final Payment.
 If the vehicle has exceeded the maximum agreed mileage a charge per excess mile will apply.
-In these examples, 14p plus VAT per excess mile up to 4,999, or for excess mileage of 5,000 or more, a charge of 28p plus VAT will apply to each excess mile above the maximum agreed mileage.
+In this example, 14p plus VAT per excess mile will apply to each excess mile above the maximum agreed mileage.
 If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage you will have nothing further to pay; (2) pay the Optional Final Payment to own the vehicle or (3) part exchange the vehicle subject to settlement of your existing credit agreement; new credit agreements are subject to status.
-Representative Example and Finance examples are based upon an annual mileage of 6,000 miles.
+Representative Example is based upon an annual mileage of 8,000 miles.
 Credit is subject to status and is only available to UK residents aged 18 and over.
 This credit offer is only available through Black Horse Limited trading as Jaguar Financial Services, St William House, Tresillian Terrace, Cardiff CF10 5BH.